halasadi/MAPS/README.md

     It may take 10--30 minutes for the MCMC simulation to complete.

-10. Next, try running MAPS on larger PSC segments (>6 cM) to investigate at more recent population structure.
+11. Next, try running MAPS on larger PSC segments (>6 cM) to investigate at more recent population structure.

     ```bash
     ../src/runeems2 --params params-test-6_Inf.ini
     ```

-11. Optionally, install the [plotmaps](https://github.com/halasadi/plotmaps) package in R, and run the following code in R. This will generate plots for diagnosing and interprting the MAPS analyses of the shorter and
+12. *Optionally*, install the [plotmaps](https://github.com/halasadi/plotmaps) package in R, and run the following code in R. This will generate plots for diagnosing and interprting the MAPS analyses of the shorter and